Jim Honeyford

 James Dwight Honeyford (born January 24, 1939) is an American politician of the Republican Party.
-He served as a member of the Washington State Senate, representing District 15 between 1999 and 2023.
+He served as a member of the Washington State Senate, representing the 15th district between 1999 and 2023.

-Open Government
+Early life and education

+Honeyford was born in Ontario, Oregon.
+He earned a Bachelor of Arts degree in sociology and a Master of Education from Central Washington University.

+Career

+From 1960 to 1965, Honeyford served as an officer in the Ellensburg Police Department.
+He also worked as a teacher, coach, and librarian in the Ellensburg School District.
+Honeyford served as a member of the Washington House of Representatives from 1995 to 1999 and the Washington State Senate from 1999 to 2023.

 In February 2011, Honeyford walked out on a legislative hearing in protest of "ghost bills" that are heard in committee, but not written until later.
-In September 2011, Honeyford was awarded the "Key Award" by the Washington Coalition for Open Government.
+In September 2011, he was awarded the "Key Award" by the Washington Coalition for Open Government.

-Racism controversy

 On March 2, 2015, Seattle-based newspaper The Stranger reported that, during a committee hearing about a proposed racial impact statement bill, Honeyford shared his belief that "poor" and "colored" people were most likely to commit crimes.